evandrodutra/contracts/README.md

 #### POST /contracts

-Crates a contract for an given user-token and return its data:
+Crates a contract for a given user-token and returns its data:

 ```sh
 POST /contracts